The Dilemma of Online Writing

 Amazing, isn't it?

-You expected to be reading pieces superior to what you could compose.
+Today, instead of reading pieces superior to what you could compose you find virtual rubbish.

 These are the top Earners.

-Then you happen onto a piece that is brilliant, and it's way down in the back
+Perhaps in reading one might happen onto a piece that is brilliant, and it's way down in the back of the line.

 No matter how much crap it is.